diodechain/website/how.md

   title: No third parties
   heading: Zero Leakage.
   content: |
-    Diode’s Blockquick&trade; algorithm allows people and devices using the open source Diode Network to define their security perimeters – to connect with each other without using managed server environments.
+    Diode’s [Blockquick&trade;](https://eprint.iacr.org/2019/579.pdf) algorithm allows people and devices using the open source Diode Network to bootstrap trust in the network so they can define and validate their security perimeters.
+This enables them to connect with each other without using managed server environments.

-    Secured through hardened smart contracts running on a decentralized blockchain infrastructure, our  autonomous E2EE environment eliminates third parties from the IT stack, thereby removing a major attack surface and setting a new standard for security.
+    Our autonomous E2EE environment eliminates third parties from the IT stack, thereby removing a major attack surface and setting a new standard for security.

 ### Features: The moving pieces